HarleaJohnston/UnhelpfulAI/README.md

 # UnhelpfulAI
-Its and Ai and it's annoyingly unhelpful
+Its an Ai and it's annoyingly unhelpful